FlorianPerrot/ovh-servers-notifier/README.md

 ## Bugs

-If you experience an issue, you have other ideas to the developpement or anything else, feel free to [report it](https://git.pofilo.fr/pofilo/kimsufi/issues) or  [fix it with a PR](https://git.pofilo.fr/pofilo/kimsufi/pulls)!
+If you experience an issue, you have other ideas for the development, or anything else, feel free to [report it](https://git.pofilo.fr/pofilo/kimsufi/issues) or  [fix it with a PR](https://git.pofilo.fr/pofilo/kimsufi/pulls)!